DomJWise/ooRexxDebugger/README.md

   Before the first line of code to debug add:

     CALL RexxDebugger [parentwindowname, offsetdirection-LRUD]
-    TRACE ?R
+    TRACE ?A

-  With this option the debugger will launch during the CALL statement and break after the TRACE ?R statement
+  With this option the debugger will launch during the CALL statement and break after the TRACE ?A statement

-  (3) There are global TRACE options (::OPTIONS TRACE ?R is recommended) and debugger window placement and/or start point of debugging matter (*)
+  (3) There are global TRACE options (::OPTIONS TRACE ?A is recommended) and debugger window placement and/or start point of debugging matter (*)

   Before the first line to debug add: